Fat Free, Whole Wheat Apple Pie Cinnamon Rolls

 • 4 tsp active dry yeast, typically 2 packages

-• 2 tsp granulated sugar (no substitutions)
+• 2 tsp granulated sugar (honey or agave okay, no “sugar free” substitutions)

 • 3 c + 3 tbsp white whole wheat flour